skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Well, the book mentions a place called the Magus Archives.
 We were hoping to learn where that is.

-> Out of character, Pat (Eomer) suggested that perhaps these Children
+> Out of character, Pat (Eomier) suggested that perhaps these Children
 > of the Cathedral (this secret society of Mordan-worshipers or
 > whatever they are) are hiding at the Magus Archives.